mikonprog/transactionDemo/README.md

 ![Screenshot](swagger-execute.png)

+You need first to perform a transaction by calling ```/creditMoney``` API in order to populate transactions table to test the rest

 ### End to end tests

 Integration tests cover the basic cases of success and failure of the above functionality